 Enrolled students may change their class schedules during the published schedule change dates.
-Students are responsible for work covered from the first day of classes, and any classes missed are counted as absences.
+Students are responsible for work covered from the first day of class.

 Registration for College Employees and Senior Citizens

 Full-time college employees in permanent positions and senior citizens ages 60 or above may take course(s) on a space-available basis and receive a waiver of tuition for all or a portion of their tuition provided academic eligibility and lawful presence requirements are met.
 Midlands Technical College is in full compliance with the SC Illegal Immigration Reform Act (section 59-101-430 of the South Carolina Code of Laws, As Amended).